OpenZeppelin/cairo-contracts/docs/Account.md

 ## Code Sample

 Note: Starknet is stil under development and this Cairo Contracts project is still experimental.
 This example is designed to work in a test environment.
-Code samples that are more representative of a production implementation will be added when available.
+Code samples that are more representative of a production implementation may be added in the future.

     starknet = await Starknet.empty()
     account = await starknet.[deploy("contracts/Account.cairo")